On Typesetting Engines: A Programmer's Perspective

 Pagination

-HTML & CSS is not designed for paginated documents, though with the help of JavaScript, it can simulate paginated documents (here is a good implementation (opens in a new tab) from a oh-my-cv (opens in a new tab)).
-HTML's documents are essentially responsive (opens in a new tab), flow like water, can adapt viewports of any size.
+HTML & CSS is not designed for paginated documents, though with the help of JavaScript, it can simulate paginated documents (oh-my-cv provides a good reference implementation).
+HTML’s documents are essentially responsive, flow like water, can adapt viewports of any size.

 Instant Preview